ding2/ding2/tests/behat/docs/Scenarios/seek010.md

 **Then there are posts with "serie" in the search results**.

 This procedure runs through the scraped off results array, and searches for various things.
-In this case 'serie', but that is actually a parameter.
+In this case 'series', but that is actually a parameter.
 The same method is used in the subsequent scenarios.
 It is happy to find only one series, and a series is marked by showing "Serie: <name of serie>" on the post in the result.